amugofjava/anytime_podcast_player/README.md

 and prioritise new features.
 You can reach me at [hello@anytimeplayer.app](mailto:hello@anytimeplayer.app).

+### Flutter Version Compatibility

+Due to a significant accessibility [bug](https://github.com/flutter/flutter/issues/164483) on iOS for Flutter versions after 3.27.4, and the need to run a much later version of Flutter on Android for the 16KB alignment support, I have had to create a seprate [branch](https://github.com/amugofjava/anytime_podcast_player/tree/feature/ios-f374-patch) for iOS.
+To make maintaining both simpler, I intend to keep the overall code as compatible with Flutter 3.27.4 as possible until the bug is fixed; therefore, you'll notice the analyser complaining about deprecated values.
+Please ignore these for now.

 ### Building from source

 If you do not already have the Flutter SDK installed, follow the instructions from the